Emmanuelraj/spring-security-db/README.md

             http://localhost:4000/secured/loginUser       ----> for User Role Login
             http://localhost:4000/secured/login           ----> for Admin Role Login

-            Note: Register first and then use other urls
+            Note: Register first and then use other urls (change application.properties according to your db config)

+# command
+           mvn clean install